protontypes/open-sustainable-technology/README.md

 - [PRISM](https://github.com/ropensci/prism) - Download data from the Oregon PRISM climate data project.
 - [OpenClimateGIS](https://github.com/NCPP/ocgis) - A set of geoprocessing and calculation tools for CF-compliant climate datasets.
 - [MetSim](https://github.com/UW-Hydro/MetSim) - A meteorological simulator and forcing disaggregator for hydrologic modeling and climate applications.
+- [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl) - Climate Framework for Uncertainty, Negotiation and Distribution.
+- [DICE.jl](https://github.com/Libbum/DICE.jl) - The Dynamic Integrated model of Climate and the Economy model family are a popular and capable type of simple Integrated Assessment Model of climate-change economics pioneered by William Nordhaus.

 ## Datasets of Ecosystems